contract dispute arbitration in the claimant, Texas 79851

 • May 15, 2023: TexPro disputed penalties and demanded full payment, citing raw material shortages caused by supply chain disruptions.

 The Arbitration Battle: The arbitration hearing spanned three intense days in a cramped meeting room at the Hudspeth County courthouse.
-Arbitrator Judge Emilio Garcia listened as Carlos Mendoza detailed the cascading effects of late deliveries — escalating labor costs, missed deadlines, and a threatened $50,000 fine from the state.
+Arbitrator Judge Emilio Garcia listened as the claimant detailed the cascading effects of late deliveries — escalating labor costs, missed deadlines, and a threatened $50,000 fine from the state.
 TexPro’s attorney argued force majeure, emphasizing the unprecedented material shortages across Texas during early 2023 and presenting invoices showing expedited shipments attempted to meet demand.

 Witnesses were called: Desert Ridge’s site manager testified about daily delays; TexPro’s logistics coordinator explained the complexity of sourcing rare aggregates amid global shortages.
-The hearing grew heated as both sides presented contradictory expert reports on contractual obligations and “reasonable” delivery expectations.
+The hearing grew heated as both sides presented contradictory expert reports on contractual obligations and reasonable” delivery expectations.

 The Outcome: After two weeks of deliberation, Judge Garcia issued a reasoned award on July 20, 2023.
 The decision split the difference: TexPro was ordered to pay Desert Ridge $42,000 in damages for late delivery penalties but allowed to recover $28,000 withheld payments for shipped materials that passed quality tests.
 Both parties were instructed to renegotiate delivery schedules with adjusted force majeure clauses for future contracts.

-Carlos Mendoza later reflected, “It wasn’t about winning or losing, but making sure our community projects stay on track.
+the claimant later reflected, “It wasn’t about winning or losing, but making sure our community projects stay on track.
 Arbitration saved us from a years-long courtroom fight and forced both sides to listen.”

 Tracy